Pine snakes bluff with the best, trying to scare you away.

 Appearance and Description

 This is a large snake that reaches six feet in length and up to 9 pounds in weight.
 It has a large, stocky body with a distinct pattern on its scales.
 Typically, it has a light gray background with blotches of black, brown, and reddish-brown.
 These patches are usually darkest near the head and lighter near the tail.
 It has a white belly edged in dark spots.

 Unlike other members of the colubrid family, which have two prefrontal scales, it has four.
 It also has a pointed snout that helps it dig burrows to hibernate in during the winter.

-Despite their large size and intimidating rattle, these snakes are not dangerous to humans.
+Despite their large size and intimidating defensive posturing, these snakes are not dangerous to humans.
 They are not venomous or poisonous.
 Their bite can be painful, but they will only bite if provoked.

 Pine snakes are skilled hunters.
 They are diurnal but will sometimes hunt at night.
 They are shy, reclusive animals who spend much of their time in their underground burrows.

 They reproduce in the spring and summer.
 Females use their snouts to dig burrows, and they lay their eggs in these burrows.
 Most females return to the same burrow every year to lay their eggs.
 They lay from 12 to 20 eggs that incubate for about three months.
 Baby pine snakes are noteworthy for their size.
 They can be over a foot long at birth.